-Volunteers have been operating for many years in the Ambulance Service and their role in communities is vital.
+Volunteers have been operating for many years in NSW Ambulance and their role in communities is vital.
 Volunteer ambulance officers, peer support officers, chaplains, consumer representatives and staff donate their time every day and make a very real and enduring difference to the quality of care we deliver.

 - Consumer representatives are members of the community who provide valuable feedback on ambulance projects and ensures the public are consulted on ambulance initiatives.

 - NSW Ambulance staff also donate their personal time to deliver community education programs and represent us by promoting important health messages at community events, station open days and parades.

 - The Ambulance Band was commissioned in 1985, the band has performed for Her Majesty Queen Elizabeth 11 at the opening of Parramatta Stadium, graduation ceremonies, St John investitures at Government House, NSW Ministry of Health functions and special events in metropolitan Sydney and rural NSW.
 For performance dates click here.

 We thank all volunteers for their invaluable contribution to NSW Ambulance.